gene-git/blog/dual-root.rst

 Since, unlike raid, we are not guaranteed perfect synchronization - if there is more dynamic data its a good idea to keep such things somewhere else safe - like on RAID.
 For example, my mail server bind mounts the mail spool from a RAID-6 array.
-The other place to keep an eye on is /var/lib - e.g. secondary DNS may keep things here.
-So may be other parts of /var, or perhaps all of it, that might  be good candidates to be held on RAID.
+Another place to keep an eye on is /var/lib - e.g. secondary DNS may keep things here.
+There well may be other parts of /var, or perhaps all of it, that might be good candidates to be held on RAID.

 Its also a good idea to think about /etc as well.
-Brings me to todo items:
+This brings me to a couple of todo items:

 Todo #1: Sync Tool Using Inotify
     Build a daemon that monitors an appropriate set of dirs to sync to the alternate.